 Most NIHL is caused by the damage and eventual death of these hair cells.
 Unlike bird and amphibian hair cells, human hair cells don’t grow back.
 They are gone for good.

-What are the effects and symptoms of NIHL?
+What are the effects and signs of NIHL?

 NIHL can also be caused by extremely loud bursts of sound, such as gunshots or explosions, which can rupture the eardrum or damage the bones in the middle ear.
-This kind of NIHL could result in immediate hearing loss that may be permanent.
+This kind of NIHL can be immediate and permanent.

 Loud noise exposure can also cause tinnitus—a ringing, buzzing, or roaring in the ears or head.
-Tinnitus may subside over time, but can sometimes be permanent, continuing constantly or occasionally throughout a person’s life.
+Tinnitus may subside over time, but can sometimes continue constantly or occasionally throughout a person’s life.
 Hearing loss and tinnitus can occur in one or both ears.

-Sometimes exposure to impulse and continuous loud noise causes a temporary hearing loss, which disappears 16 to 48 hours later.
+Sometimes exposure to impulse or continuous loud noise causes a temporary hearing loss that disappears 16 to 48 hours later.
 Recent research suggests, however, that although the loss of hearing seems to disappear, there may be residual long-term damage to your hearing.

 Can NIHL be prevented?